oneapi-src/oneDPL/documentation/library_guide/pstl/dpcpp_policies_usage.rst

   auto first2 = begin(buf, sycl::write_only, sycl::no_init);
   auto first3 = begin(buf, sycl::no_init);

-It helps to build the dependency graph of parallel algorithms' calls more correctly.
+It allows you to control the access mode for the particular buffer passing to a parallel algorithm.

 To use the functions, add ``#include <oneapi/dpl/iterator>`` to your code.